IgniteUI/igniteui-docfx/jp/components/chip.md

 ```

 #### Defining custom theme
-One can easily create a new theme, that extends the [`igx-chip-theme`]({environment:sassApiUrl}/index.html#function-igx-chip-theme) and accepts the parameters, required to customize the group by as desired.
+One can easily create a new theme, that extends the [`igx-chip-theme`]({environment:sassApiUrl}/index.html#function-igx-chip-theme) and accepts the parameters, required to customize the chip as desired.

 ```scss